RicterZ/nhentai/README.rst

       -P, --pdf             generate PDF file
       --rm-origin-dir       remove downloaded doujinshi dir when generated CBZ or PDF file
-      --move-to-folder      remove files in doujinshi dir then move new file to folder when generated CBZ or PDF file
-      --meta                generate a metadata file in doujinshi format --regenerate-cbz      regenerate the cbz file if exists
+      --move-to-folder      remove files in doujinshi dir then move new file to folder when generated CBZ or PDF file --meta                generate a metadata file in doujinshi format --regenerate          regenerate the cbz or pdf file if exists --cookie=COOKIE       set cookie of nhentai to bypass Cloudflare captcha --useragent=USERAGENT, --user-agent=USERAGENT

-      # nhentai options, set cookie, user-agent, language, remove caches, histories, etc
-      --cookie=COOKIE       set cookie of nhentai to bypass Cloudflare captcha --useragent=USERAGENT, --user-agent=USERAGENT
                             set useragent to bypass Cloudflare captcha